Computed Tomography (CT) - Chest

 What is CT Scanning of the Chest?

 Using a variety of techniques, including adjusting the radiation dose based on patient size and new software technology, the amount of radiation needed to perform a chest CT scan can be significantly reduced.
-A low-dose chest CT produces images of sufficient image quality to detect many lung diseases and abnormalities using up to 65 percent less ionizing radiation than a conventional chest CT scan.
-Low dose chest CT is currently used clinically, especially for detecting lung cancer and following lung nodules.
-Other diseases, such as the detection of pulmonary embolism and interstitial lung disease may not be appropriate for low-dose chest CT.
+A low-dose chest CT produces images of sufficient image quality to detect many lung diseases and abnormalities using significantly less ionizing radiation than a conventional chest CT scan—in some cases lowering dose by 65 percent or more.
+Low dose chest CT is currently used clinically for detecting lung cancer and following some lung nodules.
+CT performed for detection of certain other diseases, such as pulmonary embolism, aortic disease, or interstitial lung diseases, may call for a somewhat higher dose, but certain dose-saving measures may still be used.

-There is ongoing research to further lower radiation doses.
+There is ongoing research to lower radiation doses even further.
 Your radiologist will decide the proper settings to be used for your scan depending on your medical problems and what information is needed from the CT scan.
 If your child is to have a CT scan, the proper low-dose pediatric settings should be used.

 What are some common uses of the procedure?